At loopbio we maintain some linux packages for use with the conda package manager. These can

 our opencv and libjpeg-turbo packages (which bring along our ffmpeg package).
 Because

-we use this code in loopy we will keep these in sync with the main conda repositories so they are ready
+we use these packages in loopy we keep them in sync with the main conda channels and

 These packages avoid problems with parallel installations of libjpeg 9 and libjpeg-turbo,